camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 When the process task instance becomes `ACTIVE`, a new process instance is launched.
 In the above example a new process instance of the process `checkCreditProcess` is created.

-If a process task is *blocking* (i.e. the attribute `isBlocking` is set to `true`), the process task remains `ACTIVE` until the process instance associated with the process task is completed.
+If a process task is *blocking* (i.e., the attribute `isBlocking` is set to `true`), the process task remains `ACTIVE` until the process instance associated with the process task is completed.
 After a successful completion of the called process instance, the corresponding process task completes automatically.
 It is not possible to complete a blocking process task manually.

 In case of a *non-blocking* (the attribute `isBlocking` is set to `false`) task, the process task is not waiting for the process instance to complete and completes immediately after its activation and calling its associated process.